PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 * **VOL :** Audio receiver volume control.

-* **RX BW:** This GUI option , allows several analogue demodulation options : in NFM-FM mode to set up the receiver Bandwidth setting.
+* **RX BW:** This GUI option , allows several analogue demodulation options :

+> in NFM-FM mode to set up the receiver Bandwidth setting.
 It can be set to either

 > * 8k5kHz- NFM (delta FM deviation +/- 1,25 khz, FM index modulation:0,4)
 > * 11Khz - NFM (delta FM deviation +/- 2,50 khz, FM index modulation:0,75)
 > * 16kHz -  FM (delta FM deviation +/- 5,0  khz,  FM index modulation:1,6)

-In WFM
+> In WFM
-* 200Khz FM bandwidth , for commercial FM stations.
+> * 200Khz FM bandwidth , for commercial FM stations.

-In AM
+> In AM
-* DSB1 -9Khz, DSB2-6Khz bandwidth.
+> * DSB1 -9Khz, DSB2-6Khz bandwidth.

-In USB , upper -3khz single side band.
+> In USB , upper -3khz single side band.

-In LSB , lower +3khz single side band.
+> In LSB , lower +3khz single side band.

-In DSB-SC , we can select which SSB band to demodulate from both received (LSB, USB), in DSB-SC both side bands has the same modulated signal.
+> In DSB-SC , we can select to demodulate any of both SSB bands (LSB, USB).
+In DSB-SC mod type , both side bands has exactly the same modulated content, but sometimes we may have more particular interference signals in one side than the other.

 * **F:** The RX frequency can be set in the usual way with text pad when selected